ysig/GraKeL/doc/user_manual/introduction.rst

       adj = scipy.sparse.csr_matrix(([1, 1, 1, 1], ([0, 0, 1, 2], [1, 2, 0, 0])), shape=(3, 3))
       G = Graph(adj)

-A graph is directed if its edges have a direction associated with them.
+A graph is *directed* if its edges have a direction associated with them.
 The Figure below shows an directed, unweighted graph with three nodes and three directed edges.

 .. figure:: ../_figures/example_graph_directed.png
   :align: center
-  :width: 300px
+  :width: 800px

 * Edgelist representation:

   - | A dictionary keyed by node to the list of its neighbors.
-    | Example:

     .. code-block:: python

       edges = edges = {1: [3], 2: [1], 3: [1]}
       G = Graph(edges)

   - | Iterable of tuples of lenght 2.
 Each tuple corresponds to an edge.
-    | Example:

     .. code-block:: python

       edges = [(1, 3), (2, 1), (3, 1)]